Expression of Interest

 Notifications will not be sent to unsuccessful applicants.

-Please be aware that lodging an EOI does not guarantee you will be employed.
+Please be aware that lodging an EOI does not guarantee employment.

-No. You can nominate a preference in your EOI, however, this doesn't guarantee you’ll get that location.
+No. You can nominate a radius preference to indicate how far you are willing to travel for work.
 Returning Officers try to hire people to work at polling booths that are close to the employee’s home, but this isn’t always possible.

 No. You must be on the electoral roll or the provisional roll to work at an election in Queensland.
 To check your enrolment, enrol to vote or update your details, please visit the Australian Electoral Commission website.

-Yes, 16 and 17 year olds are able to work at elections, but you will need to be provisionally enrolled to vote.
+Yes, those who are 16 and 17 year old are able to work at elections, but you will need to be provisionally enrolled to vote.
 To check your enrolment, enrol to vote or update your details, please visit the Australian Electoral Commission website.

 Yes, all temporary election staff must complete mandatory training before they can start work.
 Depending on your role, the training could include reviewing handbooks, completing online courses, attending face-to-face training, or a combination of these methods.
 Training is mandatory and must be completed before work commences.